Wimpole through the ages

 Edward Harley, Earl of Oxford and Mortimer

 Harley gained Wimpole through marriage to Lady Henrietta Cavendish-Holles and set about enlarging the house.
 An obsessive collector, Lord Harley wanted to make Wimpole one of the main centres of art and learning of the early Georgian age.
-He wanted it to be the main location for the books that the Harley's collected.
+He wanted it to be the main location for the books that the Harleys collected.
 By the end of his life he had collected 50,000 printed books, 41,000 prints and 350,000 pamphlets.
 Harley amassed huge debts and he, too, had to sell the estate.
 The manuscript collection was acquired for the nation in 1753 and formed the foundation of the British Library.

-The Earls of Hardwicke
+The Earls of Hardwicke (1740–1894)

-The Viscounts Clifden
+The Viscounts Clifden (1894–1937)

-Captain and Mrs Bambridge
+Captain and Mrs Bambridge (1937–1976)

-The house was largely empty of contents, they set out buying pictures and furniture to fill the house.
+The house was largely empty of contents, so they set out buying pictures and furniture to fill the house.
 During the war the household moved into the basements.
-The house itself was not requisitioned by the War Office due to lack of mains electricity and primitive drainage and water supply.
+The house itself was not requisitioned by the War Office due to lack of mains electricity and the primitive drainage and water supply.